-The lawsuit involving "Blue Moon" brought by Edward W. Roman against composers Richard Rodger and Lorenz Hart was filed on October 13, 1936, in Rensselaer County Supreme Court in Troy, New York.
+The lawsuit brought by Edward W. Roman against songwriters Richard Rodger and Lorenz Hart was filed on October 13, 1936, in Rensselaer County Supreme Court in Troy, New York.

-The suit sought to restrain publication of the famous song, which Roman claimed to have written, and to compel publishers to make an accounting of royalties on copies already sold.
-It sought payment of back royalties owed to him.
+The suit sought to restrain publication of "Blue Moon," which Roman claimed to have written, and to compel publishers to make an accounting of royalties on copies already sold.
+It asked for payment of back royalties owed to him.

 Also named as defendants were Jack Mahoney, the New York song broker (doing business as Mahoney and Associates); Metro-Goldwyn-Mayer Corp.; and MGM's music publisher Robbins Music Corp.
 It was that firm's founder, Jack Robbins, who had successfully sold the song throughout the country.
 A settlement was reached on January 15, 1937.

 As a matter of public record, the lawsuit was accessible.
-Our query to the Rensselaer County Clerk (see email below) was the first step in an effort to review and consider the documents.
+Our query to the Rensselaer County Clerk (see email below) was the first step in an effort to review and analyze the documents.

 The images shown below are copies of the actual court records.
 Select the image to enlarge each individual page, or click on the following link to view the entire set of pages in PDF format.